Wednesday - Thursday, April 25-26, 2018

 phone: (734) 615-1901

-The University of Michigan and the University of Buffalo are excited to announce the 3rd International Conference on Polymyxins, April 25-26, 2018, at the Hospital Universitario 12 de Octubre in beautiful Madrid, Spain.
+The University of Michigan and the University at Buffalo are excited to announce the 3rd International Conference on Polymyxins, April 25-26, 2018, at the Hospital Universitario 12 de Octubre in beautiful Madrid, Spain.

 This opinion-leader conference will feature cutting-edge presentations by world leaders in research and clinical use of polymyxins, and regulatory and funding agency representatives.
 Each symposium session will provide opportunity for discussion and input from the audience.